Security Verified

 Back to Search

-Many people think that you cannot authenticate a SMTP server using the System.Web.Mail.MailMessage class and opt for using a 3rd party component (like JMAIL which we have on our shared hosting servers) or .Net's System.Net.Mail.
+Many people think that you cannot authenticate a SMTP server using the System.Web.Mail.MailMessage class and opt for using a 3rd party component (like JMAIL which we have on our shared hosting servers) or .Net's newer System.Net.Mail (which would be the recommended solution).
 While System.Net.Mail was added to replace System.Web.Mail and definitely supports SMTP-auth more gracefully, you can actually SMTP-authenticate with System.Web.Mail using the following approach:

 Dim Msg As New System.Web.Mail.MailMessage